r-pufky/payday2-secret/README.md

    `The hidden vault was hard to find and difficult to open but the four thieves
     worked together and claimed the legendary treasure.`

-1. The Pacifist

-   `While stealing a bomb from a train the four thieves did not spill a single
-    drop of blood.Murky Station - The Pacifist`

 1. Remember, No Russian

    `As the liquid turned to vapor the four thieves watched over the dead never